jabobas/CollabConnect/README.md

 - Aubin - Presentation
 - Lucas - Work History
-	We will meet again to put these together with foreign keys Add indexing scripts if necessary.
+	We will meet again to put these together with foreign keys and then Add indexing scripts if necessary.

 ## Stored Procedures and Functions (Weds November 5)
 - Saved SQL queries for common activities like insert, update, delete